JSMarsh813/Reference/projects/ppt/tpn-dev-journal-8.md

 >
 > It took a bit to get to my solution, as I had to really get down in the weeds of playing with Date objects.
 But it works for my project and I understand Date objects a bit better than when I started out.
 Happy to help if you still need it.

-Janet(she/her) | ghiblimagic
+MY REPLY

-@JessePence5 @skadadark amused that both of my fav jesses came rushing to my aid to fight time itself, I can now confirm jesse is clearly the name of time lords!
+@JessePence5 @skadadark I'm amused that both of my fav jesses came rushing to my aid to fight time itself, I can now confirm jesse is clearly the name of time lords!
 Thanks both for sharing the gems of your deep dives 🙏

 Funnily enough I stumped across a simple solution